Upload and Convert to Google Sheets

 If you forget to check the Convert uploads box, Google Drive will keep uploaded files in their original format, and display their icons and file name extensions such as

 Tip: Google Drive now allows you to edit Microsoft Office file formats, but not all features are guaranteed to work across platforms.
 Also, Google Drive now allows you to convert a specific uploaded Excel file into its Google format by using the File > Save as Google Sheets menu.
 Finally, to convert individual files to your Google Drive, while keeping the global conversion setting off, from inside any Google Sheet you can select File > Import > Upload.
 But we recommend that most people turn on the global conversion setting as described above, except in cases where you intentionally use Google Drive to edit an Excel-formatted file, and understand that some features may not work.

-Now that you know how to upload and convert an existing dataset, in the next section you will learn how to install and use a Google Sheets add-on tool to geocode address data into latitude and longitude coordinates.
+Now that you know how to upload and convert an existing dataset, in the next section you’ll learn how to install and use a Google Sheets add-on tool to geocode address data into latitude and longitude coordinates.